 Blow Me Down

+O'Donoghue surrounds me.
 I saw him recently in a vivid dream.
 I haven't seen Michael since the Mr. Mike years, when he appeared in my dreams to help with problems, answer questions.
-(He even visited Nan, who was stressed about the process, telling her that the book would be fine.)
 We met in the wings of a theater featuring some comedy show.
 He looked to be in his forties -- short hair, light beard, clear plastic glasses.
 He wasn't smoking, which surprised me.
 He was very genial, upbeat.

 "How you doing, Dennis?"